Rural road in Kenya

 Ousmane Thiam, an improved fireplace craftsman based in the Dakar region of Senegal

-Overall, the project is planned to directly benefit some eleven million people in almost two million predominantly rural households.
-Almost one third of these households is headed by women.
-Furthermore, the improved stoves reduce the probability of respiratory disease and the time spent to collect fuelwood and cook meals.
-As a result, users have more time to earn money.
+Overall, the project is planned to directly benefit some eleven million people in nearly two million predominantly rural households.
+About one third of these households are headed by women.
+Improved cookstoves lower the risk of respiratory illness and, what is more, they reduce the time that people spend on collecting firewood and cooking.
+This is giving people – especially women – more time for education, income generation and participation in society.
 Children also benefit from the cleaner indoor air; they attend school more regularly.
-The dissemination of optimised stove technologies thus delivers various benefits in addition to climate change mitigation.

 As at: 19/06/2024